 National and international Nystagmus Awareness Day – 20 JUNE

-Every time you tell someone what you’re doing and why, that’s one more person who understands what nystagmus is.
+Holding a national and international Nystagmus Awareness Day serves as a reminder to everyone that we are here and our voices need to be heard.
+Every time you invite someone to a Nystagmus Awareness Day event or tell someone what you’re doing and why, that’s one more person who understands what nystagmus is.

-Every pound you raise will help the Nystagmus Network support our research teams across the UK to investigate this hugely complex condition, to find better diagnosis, treatments and continue to work towards prevention and cure.
+Every pound you raise helps the Nystagmus Network support our research teams across the UK to investigate this hugely complex condition, to find better diagnosis, treatments and continue to work towards prevention and cure.